rahmanshaber/corebox/README.md

 # CoreBox

-## CoreBox is combination of some common desktop apps in same window.
+## CoreBox is combination of some common desktop apps .For Linux Only.Licensed under GPL2
-## For Linux Only.

 <img src="docs/screenshots/a1.png" width="500">
 <img src="docs/screenshots/a2.png" width="500">